Yangxinsix/myqueue/docs/paper.md

 Recipes](https://asr.readthedocs.io/) project, which is a library of tasks for atomic simulations.

-Being essentially a frontend for schedulers `MyQueue` distinguishes it from existing workflow software [aiida](http://www.aiida.net) [fireworks](https://materialsproject.github.io/fireworks) in several ways.
+Being essentially a frontend for schedulers `MyQueue` distinguishes itself from existing workflow software [aiida](http://www.aiida.net) [fireworks](https://materialsproject.github.io/fireworks) in several ways.
 By implementing its queue locally, meaning that each user will